AhmedMaher197/CppND_Capstone_Snake_Game/README.md

 - Boundary interactions for wrap-around movement
 - Food collection detection with precise positioning

+### Posion Food
+The sanke speed will be decrease by 50 % as if the user eats posionous food.

 This implementation provides a solid foundation for a classic game while incorporating modern programming practices and features that enhance both the gaming experience and code maintainability.
 ## Loops, Functions, and I/O Implementation Details